Lillesand Municipality: Geography

 Justøy Bridge over Blindleia in Lillesand.

-Lillesand is bordered in the north by Birkenes municipality, to the east by Grimstad municipality and to the south by Kristiansand municipality.
-The lake Østre Grimevann is a large lake in the northern part of the municipality and the river Tovdalselva runs through the municipality, too.
-The Blindleia is an inland waterway that starts in Gamle Hellesund in Høvåg near Kristiansand in southern Norway, and continues past Lillesand.
+Lillesand Municipality is bordered in the north by Birkenes Municipality, to the east by Grimstad Municipality, and to the south by Kristiansand Municipality.
+The lake Austre Grimevannet is a large lake in the northern part of the municipality and the river Tovdalselva runs through the municipality, too.
+The island of Justøya lies just south of the town of Lillesand, along the Blindleia.
+The Kvåsefjorden lies along the southwestern border of Lillesand Municipality.
+The highest point in the municipality is the 234.83 m tall mountain Hisåsen, located on the northern border with Grimstad Municipality.

+The Blindleia is an inland waterway that starts in Gamle Hellesund near the border with Kristiansand Municipality and continues just past the town of Lillesand.
 It is a salt water passage protected from the open sea by the offshore archipelago.
-The island of Justøy lies just south of the town of Lillesand, along the Blindleia.
-The Kvåsefjorden lies along the southwestern border of Lillesand municipality.

 Navigation through the Blindleia passage requires attention to detail, but is not difficult as there are no tides, and very little current.
 The minimal tidal change in the skerries is due to its geographical location; the tidal flow that comes in from the Atlantic Ocean splits on the British Isles.
 One tidal stream goes through the English Channel, while the other goes around the north of the British Isles.
 The stream of the English Channel reaches the coast of Norway before the wave traveling around the British Islands.
 These two tidal "waves" are completely out of phase when they meet here, neutralizing the tidal effect.